Marcus Harness

-Marcus Anthony Myers-Harness (born 24 February 1996) is an Irish-English footballer who plays as a winger for club Huddersfield Town.
+Marcus Anthony Myers-Harness (born 24 February 1996) is a professional footballer who plays as a winger for club Huddersfield Town.
+Born in England, he represents the Republic of Ireland in competition.

 Harness made his competitive first-team debut for Burton Albion at age 17 in September 2013.
 He helped the club to win the League Two title in the 2014–15 season and then had loan spells at Ilkeston and Aldershot Town, before he helped Burton to win promotion out of League One in 2015–16.
 He joined Port Vale on loan for the 2017–18 season.
 He signed for Portsmouth in July 2019 and played for the club on the losing side of the 2020 EFL Trophy final.
 He switched to fellow League One side Ipswich Town in July 2022 and helped the club to secure back-to-back promotions into the Premier League in the 2022–23 and 2023–24 seasons.
 He debuted in the Premier League before joining Derby County on loan for the 2024–25 season.
 He signed with Huddersfield Town in June 2025.

 Club career

 Burton Albion

 Harness spent time in the youth team at Coventry City before switching to Burton Albion.
 He made his first competitive appearance for Burton in a 1–0 defeat to Notts County at Meadow Lane in a Football League Trophy tie on 3 September 2013.
 He made his league debut on 22 March 2014, coming on for Alex MacDonald 68 minutes into a 1–0 defeat to Scunthorpe United at Glanford Park.
 He made his first league start on 3 May, in a 1–0 defeat to Southend United at Roots Hall; this was his fourth and final appearance of the 2013–14 campaign.

 He signed a two-year professional contract in May 2014.
-Speaking two months later, manager Gary Rowett said that Harness had "bulked up" over the summer and "he's one of those players who can go past people.
-Whether he can do that over a sustained period, we'll only know when he gets opportunities."
 On 27 August 2014, he was voted man of the match in Burton's 1–0 win over Premier League side Queens Park Rangers in a League Cup tie at the Pirelli Stadium; he won a free kick on the edge of the box that was scored by Adam McGurk.
 He played 22 games throughout the 2014–15 season as Burton won promotion as champions of League Two.
-However, he featured in just four games in the second half of the campaign, despite manager Jimmy Floyd Hasselbaink saying he was "doing really, really well in training".